digimead/digi-TABuddy-model-type-attachment/README.md

-digi-TABuddy-model-type-solidAttachment
+digi-TABuddy-model-type-attachment
 =======================================

-SolidAttachment type for TABuddy-Model - a human-centric K,V framework
+Attachment type for TABuddy-Model - a human-centric K,V framework